erronny/Python-File-Manager/README.md

 ## 👨‍💻 Author

-Made with ❤️ by Ronny
+Made with ❤️ by codewithronny.com and techorbeet.com